MarkRepo/MarkRepo.github.io/_posts/EffectiveCpp/2020-07-11-effective.md

    const char * const authorName = "Scott Meyers";
    ```

-   For a complete discussion of the meanings and uses of const, espe- cially in conjunction with pointers, see Item 3
+   For a complete discussion of the meanings and uses of const, espe-cially in conjunction with pointers, see Item 3

    However, it’s worth reminding you here that string objects are generally preferable to their char*-based progenitors, so authorName is often better defined this way: